Soccer in Queensland

 Soccer was first played in Queensland on a regular basis in Brisbane, in 1884.
+It is the most participated team sport in the state with 341,917 players in 2024 just under a third of which are female.
 The game in Queensland is administered by the peak body, Football Queensland, together with several subordinate zone councils, each representing regions of Queensland.

 History

 The Brisbane Football Club (Queensland's first football club) formed in 1866 under Australian Rules football rules but dabbled in both soccer and rugby football for much of its history, but appears to have been involved in many of the early soccer matches in Brisbane from 1867 to 1870.

 The earliest mention of matches under London Association rules is a July 1867 match Between Brisbane FC and the Volunteer Artillery World eleven.
-Volunteer Aritllery later switched to Australian rules.
+Volunteer Artillery later switched to Australian rules.

 Brisbane FC also played soccer at Woogaroo (now Goodna), west of Brisbane, in 1875 against the inmates and warders of the Woogaroo Lunatic Asylum."

 The following year at a meeting at the Railway Hotel, Petrie Terrace in April 1876, a new club was being formed in Brisbane to play under London Association rules is made with the intention of starting a neighbourhood league.

 The Anglo-Queensland Football Association (a predecessor of Football Queensland) began in 1884.
 The Brisbane Courier reported in early May 1884: